WilSegale/NetBreach/mac/README.md

-# !Do not use this software in Schools or Business.!
+# !Do not use this software in Schools or Business!

 ## Type "bash requirements" first

 ## To start the program type